 \section{Conclusion}

 In this paper, we propose two novel distributed tasks in the Arrovian framework and prove strong impossibility results on these tasks in crash-prone, synchronous and asynchronous systems.
-We adapt previously well-studied distributed tasks---namely, set and approximate agreement---to fit within the context of preference aggregation, by replacing the respective validity properties with unanimity on the correct processes.
-Our impossibility results are very general (taking advantage of cyclic preference patterns), but apply to $k$-set preference aggregation on a full domain, and $\epsilon$-approximate preference aggregation with both the Kendall-tau and Spearman footrule metrics.
+We adapt previously well-studied distributed tasks---namely, set and approximate agreement---to the context of preference aggregation, by replacing the respective validity properties with unanimity on the correct processes.
+Our impossibility results are very general, and apply to $k$-set preference aggregation on a full domain, and $\epsilon$-approximate preference aggregation with both the Kendall tau and Spearman footrule metrics.

-When using the Kendall-tau metric on a domain of strict preference, a particularly fascinating connection to a more general ``metric space approximate agreement'' task emerges.
-One may embed the given domain into a higher dimensional Euclidean space by examining the order if each pair of alternatives and mapping it to a binary real.
-With such an embedding, one may think of the approximate preference aggregation task (with the Kendall-tau metric) as a more traditional multidimensional approximate agreement problem, but where the convexity and agreement properties are with respect to the Euclidean $L^1$ ``taxicab'' metric (instead of the usual $L^2$ metric) and the definition of convexity is adjusted to a more ``total'' convexity.
-Many of the lemmas and proofs in this paper easily generalize to this metric space framework.
-Exploration of this more general approximate agreement task would make for interesting future work.
+Using the Kendall tau metric on a domain of strict preferences illuminates a particularly fascinating connection to a more general ``metric space approximate agreement'' task.
+One may embed the given domain into a higher dimensional Euclidean space by examining the order of each pair of alternatives and mapping it to a binary real.
+With such an embedding, one may think of the approximate preference aggregation task (with the Kendall tau metric) as a more traditional multidimensional approximate agreement problem, where the convexity and agreement properties are with respect to the Euclidean $L^1$ ``taxicab'' metric (instead of the usual $L^2$ metric) and the definition of convexity is adjusted to a more ``total'' convexity.
+Many of the lemmas in this paper easily generalize to this metric space framework.
+Exploration of this more general approximate agreement task would be interesting future work.

 Another interesting direction for future work is the following.
 In our execution map of an asynchronous algorithm, we make a rather arbitrary choice for the set of silent (initially crashed) processes (see the sentence before Definition \ref{Def:alg-reduction-ASYNC}).
 Using a more rich view and including all possible sets of silent processes in the map (or other techniques) could potentially generate a simplicial complex that captures this information.
 It would be highly insightful to determine if topological methods could be used in this way to obtain stronger asynchronous results in our Arrovian framework, but also in the more general metric space framework discussed above.